 Professional experience indicated in the curriculum vitae are counted only from the time the candidate obtained the certificate or diploma required for the position and if it is on paid basis (including study grants or internship grants).
 PhDs may be counted as professional experience if the candidates received a study grant or salary during the time of PhD studies.
 The maximum duration counted for PhD is three years provided that the PhD has been successfully concluded by the closing date for applications of the selection procedure.

 Start and end dates of all previous positions and whether full time or part time work should be indicated in the curriculum vitae.
 Freelance or self-employed candidates must provide either a copy of the entry in the relevant trade register, or any official document (for example a tax return document) showing clearly the length of the relevant professional experience.
 Details of any professional experience, training, research or studies must be given on the application form.
-Candidates must be able to provide photocopies of supporting documents clearly showing duration and nature of experience upon request.
+Candidates must be able to provide supporting documents clearly showing duration and nature of experience upon request.

 The address indicated in the curriculum vitae will be used as the location from which the candidates invited to interviews travel.

-At this stage, please do not send supporting documents (copies of ID cards, passports, diplomas, etc.).
+At this stage, please do not send supporting documents (copies of ID cards, passports, diplomas, etc.)

 Candidates who consider that their interests have been prejudiced by any decision related to the selection procedure can take the following actions: